Dawn Lindberg: Marriage

-She met her future husband Des Lindberg at the university in 1962 where he was studying law.
-They would later marry in 1965.
+She met her future husband, Desmond Charles Lindberg, at the university in 1962 where he was studying law.
+They would later marry on 4 September 1965.

 Death

 Dawn died at a Plettenberg Bay hospital on 7 December 2020, from COVID-19 during the COVID-19 pandemic in South Africa after announcing by video message six days earlier that she had contracted the virus.
 She is survived by her husband Des, children Joshua, Adam and grandchildren Saria and Shia.

 Honours

 In 2015, Minister of Arts and Culture, Nathi Mthethwa named the duo as designated Living Legends.